Bali - Tanjung Benoa

-Overlooking the pool and offering a wide selection of international and Asian menus for breakfast, lunch and dinner.
-Buffet dinners are served with different themes on selected nights.
+This 24 hour restaurant overlooks the pool and offers a wide selection of international and Asian menus for breakfast, lunch and dinner, including themed buffet dinners on selected nights.

-Indulge in Italian Mediterranean cuisine in a warm and relaxed ambiance for dinner.
+Indulge in Italian Mediterranean cuisine in a warm and relaxed ambiance.